Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Topic 1: Real-time Voice Agent Combining Fast and Slow Thinking

-- Topic 2: Interview Cheating Agent with Thinking While Listening
+- Topic 2: Interview Cheating Agent Thinking While Listening

 - Topic 3: Deep Search Agent Capable of Identifying Authoritative Information Sources